 Re-entry Connect is a campus program designed for re-entry or non-traditional students.
 Our goal is to guide, connect, and offer support for the greatest possible academic success.
 We understand the specific and unique challenges our adult learners face and believe our services are tailored to meet your needs.

 Re-entry students, by definition, are undergraduates over age 24 AND traditionally-aged students who are married or who have children.

-Many years ago when I was a student, married with children and returning to college, I remember feeling old at the age of thirty-something.
+Dr. Carol Mattson created the program back in 2016.
+“Many years ago when I was a student, married with children and returning to college, I remember feeling old at the age of thirty-something.
 I had child care issues and responsibilities at home, different than those of most traditional aged students.
 My counselor at the time facilitated a class for this student population, and at her urging, I attended.
 Her efforts connected me with students who had similar interests and challenges and also those who were succeeding despite their challenges.
 This provided a smoother transition to college and motivated me and many others to stay in school.”

-Connect! – Connect with each other and with useful resources on and off campus.
+- resources on and off campus

 Counseling appointments: (714) 992-7084 ask for “Re-entry”